 Izzy Fincher is a classical guitarist based in Colorado.
-Though her lyricism, versatility and passion for musical inclusivity, Izzy shares heartfelt interpretations of traditional and diverse repertoire with her audiences in-person and online.
+Through her lyricism and passion for musical diversity, Izzy is establishing herself as a versatile performer of underrepresented, contemporary and traditional repertoire.

-Izzy’s recent projects include Read Guitar, an online competition that connects guitarists with composers; Teaching Artist for the Colorado Lullaby Project, writing personal lullabies for mothers and their babies; internship at the Twisted Spruce Music Foundation, working with emerging composers to premiere new music; and Klezmer Research Assistant at CU Boulder, proofreading and transcribing Klezmer scores recently released from an archive in Kyiv.
+Izzy’s recent projects include an internship at the Twisted Spruce Music Foundation, working with emerging composers to premiere new music; Read Guitar, an online competition that connects guitarists with composers; Teaching Artist for the Colorado Lullaby Project, writing personal lullabies for mothers and their babies; and Klezmer Research Assistant at CU Boulder, proofreading and transcribing Klezmer scores for computational musicology research.
 She is also on the board of directors for the Boulder Guitar Society.

-Izzy is currently a junior at CU Boulder, majoring in classical guitar performance and journalism with a certificate in music entrepreneurship.
+At CU Boulder, Izzy is double majoring in classical guitar performance and journalism with a certificate in music entrepreneurship.
 Her teacher is Nicolò Spera.
 She also studies with Adam Holzman privately and at the Brevard Summer Institute.
-Other mentors include Solo Duo and Nigel North.

-Off-stage, Izzy explores other creative passions, including writing, teaching yoga and speaking Mandarin and French.
+Off-stage, Izzy explores other creative passions, including writing, teaching yoga and learning Mandarin and French.
 She is the head arts editor for the CU Independent and also regularly contributes to the classical music blog Sharps & Flatirons.
-She also enjoys spending time with her dog Ash and listening to audiobooks.
+She also enjoys spending time with her labradoodle Ash and listening to audiobooks.